tardate/LittleArduinoProjects/README.md

-# 453 Little Electronics and Arduino Projects
+# 454 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [CD4046/MainsLinkedPLL](./Electronics101/CD4046/MainsLinkedPLL) - A 50/60Hz oscillator locked to mains power frequency using the CD4046 PLL.
+> Latest addition:sparkles: [VoltageReference/ADR4540](./Electronics101/VoltageReference/ADR4540) - exploring the ADR4540 precision reference, tested with an Arduino as an external voltage reference.

 Just my collection of electronics projects, many involving an Arduino in one way or another.